kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

-_Now is a great time for you to ask me about capabilities you think would make this project as valuable as it can be_ [PCB available for sale at OSH Park](https://oshpark.com/shared_projects/QC9ok4wx)
+_Now is a great time for you to ask me about capabilities you think would make this project as valuable as it can be.
+Just submit an Issue_

+[PCB available for sale at OSH Park](https://oshpark.com/shared_projects/QC9ok4wx)

 ![A 3D rendering of a populated board was supposed to show here](https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/Where%20to%20find%20everything%20for%20making%20your%20own%20GWAAMC%20device/Construction%20details/front_straight-on_SHLD1_see-through_with_notes.png)